ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Circle of Contamination**<sup>(GTD)</sup>
 As druids are often in tune with nature and the natural order, most see delirium as a scourge upon the world.
 However, a rare few see the truth: the eldritch stones are an essential part of the natural order, one which works at a cosmic scale.
 Druids of the Circle of Contamination use the blighted rocks and contaminating Haze as a conduit for supernatural evolution.
 They have embraced the chaotic power of Delirium as an extension of the inherent chaos in the natural order, spreading the Haze while wielding it as a powerful ally to fuel their spells.
 ## Evolutionist
 *Evolutionists are ambitious warriors; who rather than building their strength through practice and training, improve their natural talents by enhancing and upgrading their body.
 They reject the idea that they should play the hand they’re dealt, instead seeking to change the game.
 Where most accept the body they are given, evolutionists aim to control it and push it past its limits.
-Each evolutionist has different methods and motivations for upgrading their body, but they all are connected by one common goal: evolution. (**Source: Crystalpunk Campaign Setting**)*
+Each evolutionist has different methods and motivations for upgrading their body, but they all are connected by one common goal: evolution. (**Source: Crystalpunk Campaign Setting**)* is this needed or good?
+Is the flavor worth it

 *Evolutionists are defined by their yearning to improve their bodies through methods that go beyond mere training.
 They achieve this through a variety of means, from inventive technology and alchemy to ancient magics or even pacts with otherworldly beings.
 No matter the method, an evolutionist begins to change and alter their form by augmenting their body or growing completely new appendages.
 These upgrades allow evolutionists to overpower their enemies, either through raw enhanced capability or through unique tactics enabled by their non-standard biology.
 Evolutionists live a life of continual growth, utilizing the abilities they gain to seek methods to enhance their bodies even further.*